 What is a motorcycle insurance excess?

-A motorcycle insurance excess is the fixed amount you pay towards an at fault claim.
+A motorcycle insurance excess is the amount you pay towards an at fault claim.

 Depending on the circumstances of the incident that led to your claim, you may have to pay more than one excess: your Basic Excess plus any additional excesses that apply.

-For example, if someone under the age of 21 causes an accident while riding your motorbike, you’ll have to pay your Basic Excess (let’s assume it’s $600) plus an additional excess of $600 due to the rider’s age.
+For example, if someone under the age of 21 causes an accident while riding your motorcycle, you’ll have to pay your Basic Excess (let’s assume it’s $600) plus an additional excess of $600 due to the rider’s age.

 It means that, if the damage bill was $5,000, say, you would pay $1,200 and we would pay $3,800.